fluidblue/adminer-sqlite/README.md

 ln -s /path/to/db.sqlite3 ./db/db.sqlite3
 ```

-3. Set a new password in `docker-compose.yml` (environment variable `ADMINER_PASSWORD`).
+4. Set a new password in `docker-compose.yml` (environment variable `ADMINER_PASSWORD`).
 Note: You can't use an empty password.

-4. Docker compose
+5. Use Docker compose to start the container
 ```
 docker-compose up -d
 ```

-5. Go to http://localhost:8080 and enter the following
+6. Go to http://localhost:8080 and enter the following
 ```
 System: SQLite 3
 Username: <empty>